-- a single form template, which defines a blank form that users can fetch. - a collection of submitted forms, also known as published forms. - an optional XSLT stylesheet; this may be used by some clients to transform submitted FDP forms into another format.
+- a single form template, which defines a blank form that users can fetch. - a collection of submitted forms, also known as published forms.

 Topics are created by administrators who can also decide who may submit forms (publish) to which topics.